There’s a fundamental problem with loads of robot vacuums

 Barely any robot vacuums can detect these items and end up ploughing straight through them, only for something like a charging cable to get tangled in the brush roller - in some cases causing permanent damage.

 However, a new crop of robot vacuums are hitting the market with the ability to detect small temporary obstacles and clean around them without actually sucking them up.
-The iRobot Roomba J7 Plus, which was unveiled in late 2021, was one of the first and now other brands are following suit, as models such as the Roborock S7 MaxV Ultra and the Ecovacs Deebot Ozmo N8+ offer obstacle avoidance.
+You'll find this feature on the iRobot Roomba J7 Plus, the Roborock S6 MaxV and later, as well as the Ecovacs Deebot Ozmo N8+.

 During testing of the Roomba J7 Plus, we were extremely impressed with its obstacle avoidance.